pingidentity/pingfederate-go-client/configurationapi/docs/AccessTokenMapping.md

 ### NewAccessTokenMapping

-`func NewAccessTokenMapping(id string, context AccessTokenMappingContext, accessTokenManagerRef ResourceLink, attributeContractFulfillment map[string]AttributeFulfillmentValue, ) *AccessTokenMapping`
+`func NewAccessTokenMapping(context AccessTokenMappingContext, accessTokenManagerRef ResourceLink, attributeContractFulfillment map[string]AttributeFulfillmentValue, ) *AccessTokenMapping`

 NewAccessTokenMapping instantiates a new AccessTokenMapping object This constructor will assign default values to properties that have it defined,